iTwin/itwinjs-core/docs/learning/WriteABridge.md

     * Add the source data item's Id to the mappings

 Infer deletions:

 * For each source data item Id previously converted
   * if item Id is not in *source_items_seen*
-    * Find the the corresponind data in the iModel
+    * Find the the corresponding data in the iModel
       * Delete the data in the iModel
       * Remove the the source data item's Id from the mappings